Most babies and young children make progress and learn new skills as expected, but some need extra help.

-There are lots of choices for early education and each will offer something different, so you can choose what suits your child and family situation.
-To find available child minders in your area and vacancies in local nurseries, playgroups and pre-schools, contact Enfield Early Years Service.
+There are lots of choices for early education and each will offer something different, so you can choose what best suits your child and family situation.
+You can find available child minders in your area and vacancies in local nurseries, playgroups and pre-schools, by contacting Early Education and Childcare.
 They can also tell you about funding available for early education and help you to apply.

 All childminders and providers follow the early years foundation stage curriculum.
 It covers the learning and development of all children up to five years old, and promotes inclusion and achievement.
 Your child’s progress will be tracked and staff will work with you to plan individual targets and learn more about your child.